 At Little Angels we follow national best practice which takes the form of the Early Years Code of Practice for food and drink.
 This has seven principles including:

-- Communicating with families about their child’s diet through our daily information board
+- Communicating with families about their child’s diet through our newsletters and information boards

-- Planning snacks to meet the new national food and drink guidelines
+- Ensuring snacks to meet the new national food and drink guidelines

 - Having a positive and welcoming eating environment to encourage children to eat well